Four Roses: History

 There are conflicting accounts of the brand's origin.
 Four Roses owner Kirin Brewery names Paul Jones Jr. as the founder of the brand.
 The company says the brand name was trademarked in 1888 by Jones, who claimed it had been produced and sold as early as the 1860s.
-An alternative account has the brand founded by Rufus Mathewson Rose, speculating it was probably named in honor of he, his brother Origen, and their two sons.
+An alternative account has the brand founded by Rufus Mathewson Rose, speculating it was probably named in honor of himself, his brother Origen, and their two sons.
 The company website makes no mention of anyone named Rose.

 The Four Roses distillery in Lawrenceburg, Kentucky, was built in 1910 with Spanish Mission-style architecture, and is listed on the National Register of Historic Places.
 It was originally called the Old Prentice distillery and was owned by J.T.S.
 Brown.
 It was designed by Joseph & Joseph Architects, a firm with a history that has spanned more than a century in distillery design.

 The Four Roses brand was purchased by Seagram distillers, a Canadian firm, in 1943.
 Around the end of the 1950s, Seagram discontinued its sale within the United States in order to focus on promoting its core product, blended whiskey – although it introduced other brands of premium straight bourbons in the 1960s and 1970s, such as Benchmark and Eagle Rare.
-A staid product in the U.S., Four Roses Kentucky straight bourbon's focus was shifted to Europe and Asia, which were rapidly growing markets at the time.
+A staid product in the US, Four Roses Kentucky straight bourbon's focus was shifted to Europe and Asia, which were rapidly growing markets at the time.
 In the United States during this period, the Four Roses name was used on a blended whiskey, made mostly of neutral grain spirits and commonly seen as a lower tier brand.
 Four Roses continued to be unavailable as a straight bourbon in the US market until after 1995.
 In 1999, Four Roses brand ownership passed from Seagram to Vivendi/Universal, then in 2001 to Pernod Ricard and Diageo before being purchased by The Kirin Brewery in 2002.
 Kirin discontinued the sale of blended whiskey to focus exclusively on Four Roses Kentucky straight bourbon whiskey.